Corsica Travel Guide and Places to Visit in Corsica

 (2) see our guide to hiking in Corsica if you prefer to explore the hard way - on foot - by following one of the long distance paths across the mountains

 With this guide we introduce many of the highlights of this beautiful island, and hope to help make your visit as varied and enjoyable as possible.
-We have also gathered together a few of our favourite photographs: see our favourite Photos of Corsica.
+We have also gathered together a few of our favourite photographs: see photos of Corsica.

 Visit the towns of Corsica